insure logo

 The average condo insurance cost nationwide is $795, for $60,000 in personal property coverage, with a $1,000 deductible.

 The weather is a major factor in those costs.
-The Sunshine State is prone to hurricanes and strong storms.
-Insurers view condos in that state as a higher risk than say Alaska, Alabama, Arizona or California, which have the lowest average condo insurance rates.
+Florida is prone to hurricanes and strong storms.
+Insurers view condos in that state, especially on the coast, as a higher risk than states like Alaska, Alabama, Arizona or California, which have the lowest average condo insurance rates.

 You can’t completely offset higher rates in your state, but you can lessen the blow by shopping around.
 Get quotes for the same level of coverage from at least three home insurance companies.
 Make sure you ask about discounts, including bundling discounts.